1998 Washington Initiative 692

 Results by county, with number of votes shown by size, yes in green and no in orange.

 Initiative 692 (I-692 or the Medical Use of Marijuana Act) was an initiative in the November 1998 election in the U.S. state of Washington.
 The initiative was to permit patients with certain debilitating conditions to use medical marijuana.
-Voters approved this initiative by 59%.
+Voters approved this initiative with 59% of ballots cast in favor.